 The Lightup app has three main areas:

-- The left pane lists workspaces and app-level commands (such Help or Logout).
+- The left pane lists workspaces and app-level commands (such as Help or Logout).

 - The top bar has tabs for working with data quality components.